nakaharatt/moodle-block_forum_report/README.md

 # moodle-block_forum_report

+* This feature has been merged into Moodle.
+It played a major role, but we still have a little development.

 ## 1. Install

 1) Get the code using git by running the following command in the top level folder of your Moodle install: